GabrielOnDelphi/DUT-My-Delphi-Utilities/README.md

-# DUT - My Delphi Utilities
+# DUT - LightSaber Delphi Utilities

 A set of tools that help you with your Delphi code:
 * Upgrade code from 32 to 64 bit (invalid pointer casts, etc).